Bloomberg Philanthropies website homepage shown on screen.

 Conclusion

-Don’t let the IRS feast on your empire.
-Book a free Strategy Call at freedomcapitaladvisors.com to craft your charitable trust plan.
+Michael’s $900,000 tax savings show the potential: by using CRTs and CLTs with a thoughtful plan, you can turn a tax burden into a win for you and your favorite causes.
+Don’t let taxes shrink your empire.
+Book a free Strategy Call at freedomcapitaladvisors.com to get started.
 As Ron says, “Wealth without tax strategy is just a gift to Uncle Sam.”

 Sources